rsbivand/legacy_wrap/README.md

 ## legacy_wrap

-Repository for listing and progress reports on maintenance resolutions and software documentation for CRAN packages classInt, maptools, rgdal, rgeos, rgrass, rgrass7 spatialreg, spdep, spgwr and splancs.
+Repository for listing and progress reports on maintenance resolutions and software documentation for CRAN packages classInt, rgrass, spatialreg, spdep, spgwr and splancs. maptools, rgdal, rgeos and rgrass7 archived 16 October 2023